chhuang-one/sqxclib/README.md

 	}
 ```

-If you don't want to use pointer as element of container, you can see [SqTypeJoint](SqTypeJoint.md) to get more information.
+If you don't want to use pointer as element of container:
+1. use Sq::Joint as element of C++ STL container.
+2. use typedef to define element type of [SqArray](doc/SqArray.md) for C language.

+Refering [SqTypeJoint](doc/SqTypeJoint.md) to get more information.
 Here is one of the C++ STL examples:

 ```c++